Humboldt-WI/blog/content/research/information_systems_1920/Uncertainty_Identification_Transformers.md

 {{< figure src="/blog/img/seminar/uncertainty_identification/albert1.png" width="800" >}}

-- **Sentence Order Prediction (Training)** (SOP): The authors of RoBERTa have already shown that BERT\'s NSP might not be the best training task.
+- **Sentence Order Prediction (Training)** (SOP): The authors of RoBERTa have already shown that BERT's NSP might not be the best training task.
 Lan et al. have a hypothesis why this is the case: NSP aims to teach the model coherence prediction.
 However, whether two sentences succeed each other can also be predicted from their *topics* - which for the model is easier to learn and overlaps with the MLM task.
 Learning to decide whether sentences belong together based on their topics, therefore does not add predictive power.
 Lan et al. find another coherence training task, which is more different from what the model learns from MLM.
 They let ALBERT predict sentence order during the training.
 Now, coherence is separated from topic prediction.
 As the table below shows, this training task substantially increases the model's performance.
 {{< figure src="/blog/img/seminar/uncertainty_identification/albert2.png" width="800" >}}

 With these adjustments, ALBERT did manage to jump the GLUE leaderboard at the time of publication.